bmlt-enabled/crouton/readme.txt

 == Changelog ==

+= 3.20.0 =
+* Added edit button to 3rd column so user can submit changes to the meeting.
+* Associated maps (created using show_map in shortcode) have menus for geolocation and filtering the meeting list.

 = 3.19.5 =
 * Fix InfoWindow close button on GoogleMaps
 * Add option to place generated JavaScript in footer